-(a) Salma went to the lace shop to buy lace for her dupatta.
+(a) Salma thought to go to the lace shop to buy lace for her dupatta.
 How much lace does she need?
-2 m 50 cm

-(b) If one meter of lace costs ₹ 12, then how much money will Salma pay to the shopkeeper?
+(b) If one meter of lace costs ' 12, then how much money should Salma pay to the shopkeeper?

-Vasudha wants to put a special border all around her new sari.
+Vasudha wants to put a special lace all around the border of her new sari.
 The length of the sari is 5m 50cm and its breadth is 1m 50cm.

-(a) What is the length of border that Vasudha needs to buy?
+(a) What is the length of lace that Vasudha needs

-(b) If 1m border costs ₹ 75, then how much does Vasudha has to pay to the shopkeeper?
+(b) If 1m lace costs ' 75, then how much does Vasudha has to pay to the shopkeeper?

-1. (a) What is the perimeter of this square?
+1. (a) What is the perimeter of the square given in the picture?

-(b) If I remove a square of length 1cm from one corner, will the perimeter of the square change?
+(b) If I remove a square of length 1cm from one corner, of a square will the perimeter of the square change?